soninishank/CIBILScoreCorrection/src/content/en/blog/check-cibil-score-india.md

 *   **Amazon Pay:** Go to Amazon Pay dashboard > Click on "Free Credit Score".
 *   **OneScore:** A dedicated app for monitoring credit scores from both CIBIL and Experian.

+## Frequently Asked Questions (FAQs)

+### Can I check my CIBIL score by PAN card without OTP?
+Generally, **no**.
+For security reasons, CIBIL and authorized partners require OTP verification to ensure the person accessing the confidential credit report is indeed you.
+However, some banking apps where you are *already logged in* might show your score without an additional SMS OTP because you are already authenticated in the app session.

+### How to check CIBIL score in PhonePe?
+PhonePe also offers a facility to check your credit score.
+Open the PhonePe app, go to the "Credit" tab (usually at the bottom), and click on "Credit Score".
+First-time users will need to enter their PAN card details.

+### How to check CIBIL score in GPay?
+Google Pay (GPay) allow you to check your score for free.
+Navigate to the "Manage your money" section and tap on "Check your CIBIL score for free".
+It usually fetches data from the bureau associated with your PAN number automatically if you have used GPay for financial transactions.

 ## What is a Good Score?

 *   **750 - 900:** **Excellent.** You will get the best loan offers.